timeseer-ai/timeseer-ansible-collection/timeseer/docker/README.md

-# Timeseer.AI Docker Roles
+# timeseer Docker Roles

 ## Introduction
-This repository contains the Ansible roles for configuring and managing the Timeseer.AI environment within Docker.
-Each role is specifically tailored to streamline various aspects of the Timeseer.AI setup and deployment.
+This repository contains the Ansible roles for configuring and managing the timeseer environment within Docker.
+Each role is specifically tailored to streamline various aspects of the timeseer setup and deployment.

 ## Roles Overview
 - **[timeseer]**: Sets up Timeseer in Docker, handling storage preparation, Docker volumes, and deployment.